connectsolutions/best-practices/architecture/microservice-principals.md

 ### <a name="deployment"></a>Auto Deployable

 A service must be deployed via an automated deployment mechanism.
-This includes the initial bare medal deployment as well as each tagged release.
+This includes the initial bare metal deployment as well as each tagged release.

-Most distributed application architectures will have to many microservices to allow manual deployment to be achievable without significant time and energy.
+Most distributed application architectures will have too many microservices to allow manual deployment to be achievable without significant time and energy.